 - The four Giants from The Legend of Zelda: Majora's Mask each have a Cephalothorax the size of what a giant's head would normally be, and otherwise only count as giants thanks to their incredibly long and spindly arms and legs.

 - The classic 8-bit game M.U.L.E. had several alien races for the player to choose as their avatar.
-Among these was the packer, an obvious Shout Out to Pac Man.
-The packer was essentially a big walking mouth with two stubby legs and a pair of eyes.
+Among these was the Packer, an obvious Shout-Out to Pac Man, who was essentially a big walking mouth with two stubby legs and a pair of eyes.